-Our school is driven to be a harmonious, inclusive and inspiring environment with students who are able to challenge themselves and reflect whilst consistently living our values of being safe, smart, responsible and kind (Appendix A).
+Our school is driven to be a harmonious, inclusive and inspiring environment with students who can challenge themselves and reflect whilst consistently living our values of being safe, smart, responsible and kind (Appendix A).

 Our partnership approach aims to build a genuine sense of community along with positive relationships within our school and local area.